 A Day at the Races – Kelso Race Course

-See our Activities & Events Page for Race dates.
+See the course website for Race dates.

 For those wishing to venture to Scotlands capital city (a must if you haven’t been before) there is a train station at Tweedbank near Galashiels just a 10 minute drive from Kirkton Cottage where there is ample free parking available.
 You can also pick up a hot drink and tasty snack for the journey at the new ‘Born In The Borders” snack cabin at Tweedbank Station.
 The train takes you directly to the centre of Edinburgh in 55 minutes through scenic countryside.